kuiyonggen/kuiyonggen.github.io/_posts/2023-06-15-use-uml-in-jekyll.md

 ## Update 2

-I works!
+It works!
 That's what I want.
 Thanks to Github action and this post([Deploying Jekyll sites to GitHub Pages using GitHub Actions](https://milanaryal.com.np/deploying-jekyll-sites-to-github-pages-using-github-actions/#:~:text=Deploying%20Jekyll%20sites%20to%20GitHub%20Pages%20using%20GitHub,Pages%20site.%20...%204%20Build%20and%20deploy%20){:target="blank"}).

-There may be two problems as follow.
+There were two problems as follow.

 1. build error